opendistro/for-elasticsearch-docs/docs/sql/window.md

 `PARTITION` and `ORDER` define the frame of data over which the calculations are made.

-You can use window functions in following three categories:
+You can use window functions in the following three categories:

 1. Aggregate Functions: `COUNT()`, `MIN()`, `MAX()`, `AVG()`, and `SUM()`.
 2. Ranking Functions: `ROW_NUMBER()`, `RANK()`, `DENSE_RANK()`, `PERCENT_RANK()`, and `NTILE()`.